EndersonSantos/Telco-Costumer-Churn-Analysis/README.md

 **Which kind of retentions programns can we develop focused on diminished the churn rate?**

 ## Prepare
-The problem that we want to attach is clear so now lets move on for what data do we need in order to solve this problem.
-And, it's obvious that we need data related to the customers.
-Luckly we can find this on Kaggle data sets.
+The problem we want to attach is clear, so now let's move on to see what data we need to solve this problem.
+And it's obvious that we need customer-related data.
+Fortunately, we can find this in the Kaggle datasets.
-The data was collected from [IBM Samples Data Sets](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) and the last updated was made on 23-02-2018.
-And, is under the licence guaranteed by kaggle comunity Data files © Original Authors.
+Data were collected from [IBM Samples Data Sets] (https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) and the latest update was made on 02/23/2018.
+And it's under the community-guaranteed kaggle license.
+Data files © Original Authors.
-We going to proceed our analysis and training modeling on this data set of course would be better to have on hands a more recent dataset.
+We will continue our analysis and training modeling on this dataset, of course it would be better to have a more recent dataset on hand.
 This data contains information about:
 - Customers that left within the last month - *churn* <br/>
 - Services that each customer has signed up for – *phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies* <br/>